This is the featured image of the Soul blog article.

 Traditional blues and Black church gospel music are the sources of soul music.
 Pioneers of the 1950s generally learned to make music by singing in church groups.
 Some genre pioneers include Hank Ballard, Clyde McPhatter, Little Richard, Sam Cooke, Etta James, and Ray Charles.
-This genre emerged because these musicians incorporated blues elements and then switched to secular lyrics.
+This genre emerged because these musicians incorporated blues elements and switched to secular lyrics.

 Origin of Soul Music